 Uploadcare features GIF to video conversion that provides better loading times thus reducing your bounce rate.
-The feature is not enabled by default, shoot us a note to add the feature to your project.
+The feature is available on paid plans only.

 gif2video converts GIF files to video on the fly.
 Video files are much smaller than GIFs, without any quality loss.
 Their delivery to end users is much faster.
 In case your source file is not an animated GIF or the conversion feature is disabled for your project, you’ll get an HTTP 400 error.